info-201a-wi22/Clowny-Cloud-Fish/docs/p01-proposal.md

   + *Opportunity / Well-being*:

-    Students without access to the Internet are likely to have worse educational experiences and thus lesser future opportunities than their peers.
+    Students with minimal access to the Internet are likely to have worse educational experiences and thus lesser future opportunities than their peers.
 We should aspire to provide them the opportunity to have an Internet-based education.

   + *Value Tensions*: